Resources for Inner City CEOs

-The program is currently operating in Cleveland, Chicago, Detroit, Houston, Long Beach, Los Angeles, Miami, New Orleans, New York, Philadelphia, Salt Lake City and nationally at Babson College.
+The program is currently operating in Cleveland, Chicago, Dallas, Detroit, Houston, Long Beach, Los Angeles, Miami, New Orleans, New York, Philadelphia, Salt Lake City and nationally through Babson College.
 It will continue to expand on a city-by-city basis.

 HOW THE PROGRAM WORKS